Logilen/Design/content/about.md

 Both Composer and Node NPM works with JSON files which is a text-based format used for representing structured data.
 The JSON files in this case stores a list of all the packages that are used, and which version.

 ### HTML, CSS, PHP and JavaScript
-Please refer to earlier courses :)
+Please refer to other courses :)